PX4/PX4-Autopilot/apps/examples/README.txt

   See http://rgmp.sourceforge.net/wiki/index.php/Main_Page for further

-  At present, the RGMP example folder contains only an empty main.c file.
+  At present, the RGMP example folder contains only an empty rgmp_main.c file.

 examples/romfs
 ^^^^^^^^^^^^^^